sasierra98/api_project/README.md

-# api_project
+# API_PROJECT
-Django rest framework api which allows to connect with an user model
+Django rest framework api which allows to connect with an user model.

+Project in progress